luomus/laji-api/breaking-changes.md

 * All query parameters that affect filtering are moved to the request body.
 The body is called "filters".
 Filtering can be now done by any property.
 * Aggregate queries are separated to their own endpoints (`/aggregate`)
-* Some of the filter parameters are also renamed to reflect the actual properties from the taxa elastic
+* Old filter parameter names are no longer supported.
+Use the actual property names from the model.
+For example `informalGroupFilters` -> `informalTaxonGroups`
 * Name fields ("vernacularName" etc) are served also as multi-lang ("vernacularNameMultiLang"), so the translations can be shown even though `lang` param isn't `multi`

 Here's the list of all parameters moved from request query parameters to the body: